-3. Turn the ignition to the ON/RUN position without 6.
-Move the shift lever into the NEUTRAL position. starting the engine.
+3. Turn the ignition to the ON/RUN position without starting the engine (engine Off).

-- 4. Press and maintain firm pressure on the brake pedal. - 5.
-Using a screwdriver, reach into the opening and press and hold the shift override lever down.
+4. Press and maintain firm pressure on the brake pedal.

+5. Using a screwdriver, reach into the opening and press and hold the shift override lever down.